bbotus/bbotus.github.io/_pages/products/JPD-FR401.md

 * Ear-Mode Measuring Range: 0.0℃– 100.0℃ (0.2℃)
 * 20 Reading Data Storage

-If you have questions about the product, requests for technical support, or have wholesale inquires, please [Contact Us](https://www.biobotus.com/contactus).
+If you have questions about the product, requests for technical support, or have wholesale inquires, please
+<a href="https://www.biobotus.com/contactus" class="button fit special">Buy Now</a>